runrig-coop/the-runrig-plan/overview.md

 long-term sustainability that are rarely found among early-stage startups.

 ### Unique Advantages
-Runrig's greatest strength, however, is how it not only takes advantage of the standards, tools and methodologies of these open ecosystems, but how it can build directly on top of the networks of those systems themselves, along with their infrastructure and all the data they provide.
+These open source methodologies, free software libraries and proven models for standards development will all be instrumental in building our own network of service platforms for food production and distribution; however, Runrig's greatest advantage is how it can build directly on top of existing networks to deploy practical solutions today, while the larger technical infrastructure can grow incrementally, along with the networks of trust and social infrastructure undergirding the technical aspects.

 This is where the separation between the data and software layers, as outlined above, proves so decisive.
 Because the service platforms are decoupled from the